revelotech/flutter_formx/README.md

 ## Validators

-You can create any kind of validator needed specifically for your needs and according to the field type you have.
+You can create any kind of validator specifically for your needs and according to the field type you have.
 We've included the `RequiredFieldValidator`, but feel free to create more in your project as you need.